 Please read these instructions carefully.
 A candidate who breaches any of the Examination Regulations will be liable to disciplinary action including (but not limited to) suspension or expulsion from the University.

 - Examinations will be conducted during the allocated times shown in the examination timetable.

 - The examination hall will be open for admission 10 minutes before the time scheduled for the commencement of the examination.
-You are to find your allocated seat but do NOT turn over the question paper until instructed at the time of commencement of the examination.
+You are to find your allocated seat but do NOT turn over the question paper until instructed to do so at the time of commencement of the examination.

 - You will not be admitted for the examination after one hour of the commencement of the examination.

 - All your personal belongings (such as bags, pouches, ear/headphones, laptops etc.) must be placed at the designated area outside the examination hall.
-Please do not bring any valuable belongings except the essential materials required for the examinations.
+Do not bring any valuable belongings except the essential materials required for the examinations.

 - The University will not be responsible for the loss or damage of any belongings in or outside the examination hall.

 - Any unauthorised materials, such as books, paper, documents, pictures and electronic devices with communication and/or storage capabilities such as tablet PC, laptop, smart watch, portable audio/video/gaming devices etc. are not to be brought into the examination hall.